UoBBadders/UoBBadders.github.io/EDITME/about.md

 True friendships can be and are made within the club.

-For previous members looking to stay in contact with other old members, and/or keep up to date with what the club is doing, please join our [Alumni LinkedIn Group](https://www.linkedin.com/groups/8772039)
+For previous members looking to stay in contact with other old members, and/or keep up to date with what the club is doing, please join our [Alumni LinkedIn Group](https://www.linkedin.com/groups/8772039).

+You can also read our Equality and Diversity Statement [here](https://1drv.ms/w/s!Ar71Oo8yOpUvh2MifvaXYowfouYr?e=30wD5v).